 According to Walters, the United States is currently undergoing a process of ethnic factionalization.
 “As late as 2008, white Americans were equally likely to vote for Democrats as they were to vote for Republicans”, Walters says.
 “That changed when Obama was elected and the white working class began to gravitate towards the Republican party.”

 “Today, the Republican party is 90% white”, says Walters.
 “That is, by the task force definition, a country with an ethnic faction.”
-These factions become particularly dangerous during a phenomenon known as “downgrading” wherein a dominant group loses social status and political influence.
+These factions become particularly dangerous during a phenomenon known as “downgrading” wherein dominant group loses social status and political influence.
 According to Walters, “the groups that tend to start civil wars are the groups that were once dominant politically but are in decline.
 They’ve either lost political power or they’re losing political power.”

 Walters points to the downgrading status of white Americans as a powerful risk factor for civil conflict.
 For many, the election of President Obama represented the emergence of a multiracial democracy that threatened the long-standing political hegemony of white America.
-Indeed, based on their demographic trajectory, white Americans are destined to become a minority within the United States over the next 20 to 30 years.
+Indeed, based on their demographic trajectory, white Americans are destined to become minority within the United States over the next 20 to 30 years.

 “We know historically that these types of groups tend not to go down without a fight,” says Walters.
 Given her analysis, it is little surprise that the number of armed militia groups within the United States surged from just 42 prior to Obama’s election, to over 300 within his first two years in office.